Analysis Henkel update Nov. 10th, 2020

 Chances & Risks

 Henkel is a company to stay in for retirement.
 The strong brands and cash flow gives the business a lot of stability.
-I assume that Henkel will grow organic in the next couple of years with 2 - 4% (actually 0 - 2%).
+I assume that Henkel is stagnating for some time untill it finds back on a growth path with perhaps 2 - 4%.
 It gets stability as a marketing company of FMCG (as P&G) but it is not as stable as pure FMCG companies.

 The main risk is that the management tends to visions, perceived facts and numbers.
 This could lead to situations that the company will make false decisions and stick longer to it than it should.

 The adhesive business is the biggest and most profitable business of Henkel.
 The adhesive business provides wide moats as adhesives are usually make up an ignorable share of the total costs of the customers products, on the other hand are critical for the functioning of products.
 Hence many adhesive applications are tested intensivly quite often certified.
 It is not comparable to commodities.
 The industrial business can be divided in the packaging adhesives that makes up for about 40% of the adhesive business.
 Henkel has a strong position.
 The automotive and electronics industry provide big volumes but low margins and the consumer business that provides very comfortable margins but has low volumes.
 The construction business is compared to Sika less developed as Henkel is organized more central than Sika and hence acts less agile in this field.

 The FMCG detergents, cleaners and cosmetics are marketing driven products.
 Margins are quite well in Western Europe and North America.
 Henkel has very strong brands as the Persil/Pril/General...Pattex business in Europe.